Joshua Bohui: Non-League football

 In September 2021, Bohui transferred to Southern League First Division Central club Waltham Abbey.
 He made a single first team appearance and transferred to Southern League Premier Division South club Hayes & Yeading United on 23 November 2021.
 He made just two appearances in five weeks with Hayes & Yeading United and departed to join Isthmian League Premier Division club Leatherhead in January 2022.
 Following four appearances and a friendly appearance on trial for League of Ireland Premier Division club Sligo Rovers in February 2022, Bohui made a single appearance for Southern League Premier Division South club Chesham United in March 2022.

 Bohui began the 2022–23 season with Southern Combination League First Division club Dorking Wanderers B. After scoring five goals in nine appearances, he transferred to National League South club Cheshunt on 7 October 2022.
 After making just one appearance, Bohui transferred to Isthmian League South East Division club Sevenoaks Town later that month.
 He finished the season with 14 appearances and one goal, but did not appear past mid-January 2023.

 Europe

 In March 2024, Bohui joined Finnish Veikkausliiga club TPS on trial and made one League Cup appearance.
 In December 2024, Bohui made one appearance for French Championnat National 2 club Wasquehal.

+Return to non-League football

+Bohui returned to football with Isthmian League South East Division club AFC Whyteleafe in December 2025, for whom he made four appearances.
+Bohui made seven appearances and scored two goals for Southern Counties East League First Division club SE Dons during the final months of the 2025–26 season, but he was not involved in the club's successful playoff campaign.

 International career

 Bohui is eligible to play for England, France or Ivory Coast at international level.
-He was invited to a training camp with the England under-16 team in January 2015 and won three caps for the under-17s during the second half of the 2015–16 season, with two coming during the Young Lions' unsuccessful 2016 UEFA European U17 Championship campaign.
+He was invited to a training camp with the England under-16 team in January 2015 and won three caps for the under-17s during the second half of the 2015–16 season, with two coming during the Young Lions' unsuccessful 2016 UEFA European Under-17 Championship campaign.